-In this post for our technical series, we look at the need and tools for creating a pilot OCDS dataset using spreadsheets.
+In this first post for our technical series, we look at the need and tools for creating a pilot OCDS dataset using spreadsheets.
+Check out part 2 that looks at how to create a template and how to use it to enter, check and convert data and part 3 on how to adapt the spreadsheet template for your needs.

 You might already know that OCDS data can be published in both JSON and spreadsheet formats, but did you know that spreadsheet templates can also be used to produce OCDS JSON data?